 My name is Eric Worthey.
-I am a non-traditional college student, earning a baccalaureate of arts degree in English with an emphasis in Literary Studies, minoring in Philosophy.
-I anticipate on graduating with summa cum laude in June of 2016.
+I am a non-traditional college student, earning a baccalaureate of arts degree in English with an emphasis in Literary Studies.
+I anticipate on graduating with cum laude in December 2015.

 I am interested in the intersection of written history where religion and gender meet.
 I am fascinated with the way religion shapes thought and belief patterns, as well as the way that people utilize literature to communicate the wide variety of religious thought inspired by individual perceptions and experiences.
 I am also interested in qualitative research on the effects of the canonical passages in western religion that have been used to usurp the power of certain groups of people like females, homosexuals, transgender people, and ethnic groups.
 Due to my own gender non-conformity, I have personally witnessed the miracles and atrocities of religion, which has motivated me to obtain knowledge about religion, combining it with my experiences, and teach individuals with inquiring minds to think freely for themselves.
 As an undergraduate at Southern Oregon University (SOU), I performed extensive research on the emergence of Christian Literature from oral tradition to written, and the process that was implemented in deciding which texts were deemed either canonical or heretical.
 This research created a desire in me to probe deeper into the history of Christianity through the vehicle of Philosophy, which led me to the discovery of Thomas Aquinas, a theologian during the Medieval Ages.
 I am fascinated with Aquinas' work because much of what he speculated still holds true today, and because contemporary philosophers refer to his writings for support in their arguments for the existence of God.
 Following this, I gained the opportunity to trace the emergence of the character of the devil from a few mentions in Hebrew scripture to an explosion of embellishments to the church liturgy during the Medieval Ages.